It’s Your Choice Today: Will You Dance?

 Last year on our seven-week camping excursion, the opportunity arose to go ziplining.
 For years, Hubby and I had talked about wanting to try ziplining.
 We seized the opportunity.
 By the way, I do have a fear of heights, or I should say did, because as hubby points: I can’t say I’m afraid of heights because at one point we were 500 feet above the forest floor in the Smokies.

-Maybe it is second nature or maybe it is my hunger that finds me grabbing the experiences that life hands out.
+Maybe it is second nature or maybe it’s hunger that finds me grabbing the experiences that life hands out.

 I challenge you to find those experiences and hold onto them as you go through life.

-This year we are headed to the mountains and the ocean shores once again.
+This year we are heading to the mountains and the ocean shores once again.
 Both make me feel small.

 I felt the draw of the Smoky Mountains years ago on a trip to western North Carolina.
 We parked the camper with the bedroom window looking toward the mountains.
 The next morning I awoke, startled.
 The mountains weren’t there.
 I looked out the opposite window and then the one behind our heads.
 No mountains.
 As I lay there wondering, the sun burned off the “smoke” and the mountains began to appear.